Geographical accessibility

 A region is obliged to ensure transport to the local school catchment area within the basic public transport service if the distance from a pupil's place of permanent residence exceeds four kilometres.

 There has always been an even, dense distribution of basic schools.
 There were 4 261 basic schools recorded in the register of school and school institutions in the 2022/23 school year.
 There were more than 1 007 thousand of pupils, which represents approximately 236 pupils per school.
 There is a great number of small municipalities in Czechia meaning also a large number of small schools (24.9 % of basic schools have less than 50 pupils).
-The Education Act enables to establish schools which do not have all years, e.g. schools with separate first stage, and to taught pupils from several successive years at the first stage (schools with mixed classes).
+The Education Act enables to establish schools which do not have all years, e.g. schools with separate first stage, and to include pupils from several years of a given stage in one class (schools with mixed classes).
 This can increase geographic accessibility of the basic schools and ensure the operation of schools in small municipalities.

 The Ministry of Education, Youth and Sports in the Decree on Basic Education stipulates the minimum number of pupils for individual types of schools, and the minimum and maximum numbers of pupils in a class.